apache/griffin/griffin-doc/measures.md

-# Models
+# Measures
-models to calculate data quality metrics.
+measures to calculate data quality metrics.

-### Accuracy model
+### Accuracy measure
-accuracy model is to compare source and target content, given corresponding mapping relationship.
+accuracy measure is to compare source and target content, given corresponding mapping relationship.

 #### Introduction
 How to measure accuracy dimension of one target dataset T, given source of truth as golden dataset S.